Romanée Saint Vivant Appellation Wine

 The Romanée-Saint-Vivant Appellation

-The vintages 1943, 1952, 1954, 1985, and 1988 are exceptional vintages for the Romanée Saint Vivant appellation.
-The wines from 1953, 1961, 1962, as well as the 1989 and 1996 vintages are excellent.
-The appellation also includes exceptional vintages such as 1945, 1969, and 2001.
-Finally, the best vintages of the appellation are 1929, 1947, 1959, 1971, and 2005.
+The vintages 1943, 1952, 1954, 1985, and 1988 are exceptional vintages in the Romanée Saint Vivant appellation.
+The wines from 1953, 1961, 1962 as well as the 1989 and 1996 vintages are excellent.
+The appellation also includes exceptional vintages such as 1945, 1969, and the 2001 vintage.
+Finally, the best vintages of the appellation are 1929, 1947, the 1959 vintage, 1971, and the 2005 vintage.

 Read more